Xtra-Computing/thundersvm/README.md

 * Support all functionalities of LibSVM such as one-class SVMs, SVC, SVR and probabilistic SVMs.
 * Use same command line options as LibSVM.
 * Support Python, R and Matlab interfaces.

+**Why accelerate SVMs**: A [survey](https://www.kaggle.com/amberthomas/kaggle-2017-survey-results) conducted by Kaggle in 2017 shows that 26% of the data mining and machine learning practitioners are users of SVMs.

 [Documentations](http://thundersvm.readthedocs.io) | [Installation](http://thundersvm.readthedocs.io/en/latest/how-to.html) | [API Reference (doxygen)](http://zeyiwen.github.io/thundersvm/)
 ## Contents